MOsinskyi/client-server-qt/README.md

 ### Windows

 1. Go to release page.
-2. Chose package: `server-app-windows-installer.exe` or `server-app-windows-portable.zip`.
+2. Chose package: `client-server-windows-installer.exe` or `server-app-windows-portable.zip`.
-3. Run `server-app-windows-installer.exe` as administrator and follow the instructions on the screen.
+3. Run `client-server-windows-installer.exe` as administrator and follow the instructions on the screen.
 4. Extract files from `server-app-windows-portable.zip`.
 5. Run `server-app.bat`.
 6. Done ✅.